-F. Room Inventory Condition Records (RICs)
+f) Room Inventory Condition Records (RICs)

 Upon check-in, a Room Inventory Condition form will be made available via the Housing Portal.
 The Department of Residence Life and Housing Operations uses this form to accurately assess the amount of damage, if any, is present in a room when a resident checks out.
 Residents are required to assess the condition of their rooms when they move in.
 The condition of the furniture, walls, ceilings, sinks, bathroom, etc., is recorded on the RICs form using the following descriptions - Excellent, Good, Poor, Unsatisfactory or Missing.
 Residents must log in to the housing portal and accept or deny the status of each item.
 If a student denies a status, a Resident Assistant will follow up with that student to update the status.
 Residents have until the Friday of the first week of class to accept their RIC.
-Any RICs in pending status after 5 p.m., Friday of the first week of classes will automatically be considered "accepted."
+Any RICs in pending status after 5:00 pm Friday of the first week of classes will automatically be considered "accepted."
 This is the only way to document damages to room.
 If you experience problems with the electronic inventory, please contact the Housing Operations Office at housing@uiwtx.edu.

-Upon check-out, the RA and Residence Life staff will perform another inventory review of the room and compare room condition to what is recorded on the RICs form.
+Upon check-out, the RA and Residence Life staff will do another inventory of the room and compare room condition to what is recorded on the RICs form.
 Please note that Resident Assistants are not authorized to assess any damage.
-Any damage that is found not detailed on the form will be the responsibility of the resident.
+Any damage that is found that was not detailed on the form will be the responsibility of the resident.
 Charges will be assessed accordingly.
-Any appeals for room damage charges should be made via the Closing Damage Form within two weeks of check out.
-If damage appeals are not directed to the Residence Life Office by June 30, the appeal will be denied.
+Any appeals for room damage charges should be made in writing to the Residence Life Office within two weeks of check out.
+If damage appeals are not directed to the Residence Life Office by June 15, the appeal will be denied.